2022 Seasonal Vendors

 Wild Coyote Farm

-Organic produce, eggs, flowers, plant starts, Icelandic wool yarn
+Organic produce, eggs, flowers, plant starts, jam, Icelandic wool yarn

 Carolyn’s Krisps